-NHL Seattle GM Ron Francis lays the groundwork for a future player crop he hopes will yield fine fruit
+NHL Seattle GM Ron Francis, an avid wine collector, hopes his future player crop will yield fine fruit

 And he’ll likely need similar player luck more quickly here than his previous job.
 Though the projection game often amounts to a crapshoot, he’ll be given financial resources in Seattle he rarely had with Carolina to tilt the odds more favorably.

 And if anyone’s capable of beating the odds, it’s a guy from “The Soo’’ with something to prove.
-Francis isn’t sure why his hometown has spawned an impressive 43 NHL players, or whether its Italian influence – including him, the Esposito brothers, Gene Ubriaco, Lou Nanne, Paul DiPietro, Matt D’Agostini, Rico and Drew Fata, Mike Amodeo and Marty Turco – had anything to do with it, or the success of its junior team producing even more future all-stars born elsewhere.
+Francis isn’t sure why his hometown has spawned an impressive 43 NHL players, or whether its Italian influence — including him, the Esposito brothers, Gene Ubriaco, Lou Nanne, Paul DiPietro, Matt D’Agostini, Rico and Drew Fata, Mike Amodeo and Marty Turco — had anything to do with it, or the success of its junior team producing even more future All-Stars born elsewhere.

 “I think they’re definitely going to be well fed because of the Italian influence,’’ Francis quipped.
 “There’s no shortage of homemade pasta and good meals and restaurants in that town.
 As a kid growing up there, it always a gets lots of snow in winter — last year, I think they had about 15 feet — and as a kid, you have to learn to get out and do things.

 “So, you either had rinks in your backyard, or neighborhood or street hockey games.
-There was always something to do and that bodes well on getting out and practicing your skills.’’
+There was always something to do, and that bodes well on getting out and practicing your skills.’’

 Not to mention, honing your wine palate at an age still in single digits.

-Francis hasn’t tried Washington wine yet, but hopes to get out to Woodinville to taste local brands from a Northwest terroir that should appeal to his European-style tastes.
+Francis hasn’t tried Washington wine yet but hopes to get out to Woodinville to taste local brands from a Northwest terroir that should appeal to his European-style tastes.

 As for his player picks, he’ll lay the groundwork for now, cross his fingers and hope it eventually yields more Solaia than Two-Buck Chuck.